Graduate Credit-Hour Academic Policies and Procedures

 Commencement

-To be eligible for participation in commencement ceremonies, the student’s official degree audit must indicate that the student is on course to satisfactorily complete all degree requirements by the end of Summer Session II of that year or sooner.
-This is verified by the Academic Advisor and indicated by the expected graduation date on the student’s degree audit.
-Participation in commencement does not guarantee or automatically imply graduation from the University.
-For more information, please go to https://www.umassglobal.edu/commencement or contact your Academic Advisor.
+Eligibility Requirements: To be eligible for participation in an upcoming commencement ceremony, the student’s official degree audit must indicate that the student is on course to satisfactorily complete all degree requirements by the required session (indicated below), of that academic year or sooner.

-Participation in the commencement ceremony involves a two-step process.
+Participation in the commencement ceremony involves a two-step process:

 Diplomas and Transcripts